databrew/anomaly-detection/README.md

-# anomaly-detection
+# DataBrew ODK Anomaly Detection

-This repository is used for DataBrew ODK forms anomaly detection
+This repository is used for DataBrew ODK forms anomaly detection.
+Survey forms will be processed through data cleaning process and anomaly identification.
+This process will going through continuous iteration to increase survey data quality.

 ## Reproducing Environment